Ask us a question or join our mailing list

 To apply for a postgraduate research programme, you will need to submit your application and supporting documents online.

 When proposing your own research topic you’ll need to make sure the department offers the necessary expertise.
-We ask that you identify an appropriate supervisor before you submit your application and contact them in the first instance to discuss your research proposal.
+We ask that you identify an appropriate supervisor and contact them before you submit your application.

 If there is a good fit between your proposed research and our research strengths, we’ll be able to give you advice on a draft of your research proposal before you make a formal application.